Skip to main content

 }

 This endpoint responds with 200 OK once the PDF has been generated.
 The response body will contain a signedUrl key which is a temporary URL pointing to the generated PDF file on our S3 bucket.
 If you passed a custom s3_bucket, it’ll be stored there instead.
-This URL will expire after 1 hour.
+This URL will expire after the time specified in signedUrlExpiresIn (default: 1 hour).
 If your PDF takes more than 30 seconds to render, it will automatically be added to an asynchronous queue and you’ll receive a 202 Accepted response with a requestId.
 You can check the status using the Get PDF Status endpoint.

 PDF Render Metadata